reinierbkkr/mancala/README.md

 The global goal is to make a web front-end to your mancala back-end.
 A stub has been made.
 In api/src/test you can find examples of how you can test the api endpoints.

 - Familiarise yourself with the repository.
+- Fix the failing `api/.../StartMancalaTest` tests by doing the following:
+  - Merge your own mancala implementation into this branch OR
+  - ask the academy coaches for a working set of back-end classes (from the cupboard).
+  - Write a `MancalaGame.java` which implements the `Playable` interface by using your domain classes.
-Get the servers running and make sure you can connect to both servers.
-Enter two names in the boxes.
+- Now, get the servers running and make sure you can connect to both servers.
+- Enter two names in the boxes.
 You should see a "TODO" screen.
 - Show the mancala game when it is started.
-- If you want to use your own implementation, reference your implemenation in the `MancalaImpl` class.
 - Build the API endpoint to make a move.
 - Show the winner as soon as the game is over.
 - Optionally, allow for a "revenge" option in which two players can play again.